12th Meeting of the German Japanese Energy transition Council – February 2022

-On 24 and 25 February 2022, the 12th Council Meeting of the German-Japanese Energy Transition Council (GJETC) took place in hybrid form at the Japanese-German Centre Berlin.
+On 24 and 25 February 2022, the 12th Council Meeting of the German-Japanese Energy Transition Council (GJETC) took place in hybrid form at the Japanese-German Center (JDZB) Berlin.

-The first Council meeting in 2022 focused on the presentations of the current German-Japanese studies such as decarbonisation of the steel industry, long-term scenarios for achieving climate neutrality and the role of batteries in the energy transition.
+The first Council Meeting of 2022 focused on the presentations of the current German-Japanese studies on decarbonisation of the steel industry, long-term scenarios for achieving climate neutrality and the role of batteries in the energy transition.
 In light of the recent changes of government in Germany and Japan, the German and Japanese Council members also discussed the implications for climate policy.
-Along with the socio-ecological transformation towards climate neutrality, new research questions arise which could be subject for further studies.
-Since its establishment in spring 2016, the GJETC has made an important contribution to German-Japanese cooperation on climate mitigation.
-Through bilateral knowledge exchange on energy and climate policy issues, the preparation of studies and recommendations to the German and Japanese governments, an ambitious energy transition policy is being pursued.
-In the current work phase, the Cooperation Council is supported by the Japanese Ministry of Economy, Trade and Industry (METI) and the German Federal Ministry for the Environment.
+Along with the socio-ecological transformation towards climate neutrality, new research questions arose which could be subject for further studies.

 For a second time in a row, the GJETC meeting on 25th September 2020 had to take place online due to the Covid-19 pandemic situation.
 Mr. Shinichi Kihara, Deputy Commissioner at the Agency for Natural Resources and Energy (ANRE) of METI, opened the meeting stating that the new study topics of GJETC – digital applications to optimize transmission grids well as carbon recycling – came very timely.
 Dr. Karsten Sach, Director-General at the German Environmental Ministry BMU called the GJETC as a valuable pillar of the German Japanese partnership for cooperation in his greeting address.